wigy/chronicles_of_grunt/README.md

 # Wigy's Chronicles of Grunt

 Wigy's collection of useful utilities for Grunt.
-The focus of these utilities is to provide easy way to develop complete web-applications, that can be build as an install packages.
+The focus of these utilities is to provide easy way to develop complete web-applications, that can be built as an install packages.
 The development itself happens directly in the browser, which loads entry point HTML-file of the application and works out of the box.
-To achieve this, certain conventions needs to be followed.
+To achieve this, certain conventions needs to be followed and this toolkit helps you to perform necessary steps in the development process.

 ## Getting Started